 The pass has been featured in the Tour de France many times.
 The road to the summit is steep, reaching a maximum gradient of 12% through some of the ramps.
 Starting from Beaufort, the ascent is 20.32 km long.
 Over this distance, the elevation gain is 1,227 meters.
 The average percentage is 6%, with the steepest sections at 8.9%.
 Starting from Bourg Saint Maurice, the ascent is 19.35 km long.
 Over this distance, the elevation gain is 1,154 meters.
 The average percentage is 6%, with the steepest sections at 10.0%.
 Despite its average gradient of 6%, which hides its true character, it starts relatively steadily with lots of shade from the trees.
 After around 5 km, it ramps up to 8% gradients as it turns into a sequence of 10 tight hairpins.

 Is Cormet de Roselend worth it?

-The pass has been climbed by the Tour de France bicycle race.
-On the west side of the pass lies the Lac de Roselend, a reservoir that is reached by the Col de Méraillet (1605m).
-The beautiful Lac de Roselend is perhaps what makes this pass stand out.
-This combined with lovely views of the Mont Blanc mountains has made the pass road become one of the most popular in the Alps.
-The word “cormet” means col or pass in the local dialect.
-Hairpins everywhere, cow bells as background soundtrack, and ever improving views.
-It’s a great road.
+It’s a great road with stunning views and receives a decent amount of traffic in summer.
+The word Cormet (from the Latin "Culmen") means summit.
+It is a nice climb where you will have views of the Mont Blanc mountains when passing by Vallée des Glaciers.
+On the west side of the pass sits the Lac de Roselend, a reservoir that is reached by the Col de Méraillet (1605m).
+The beautiful lake is perhaps what makes this pass stand out.
+This, combined with lovely views of the Mont Blanc mountains, has made the pass road become one of the most popular in the Alps.
+Running through vast alpine meadows, the drive features hairpins everywhere, cowbells as a background soundtrack, and ever-improving views.